issa-project/issa-pipeline/environment/containers/README.md

 The `pyclinrec` container runs the text annotation service to annotate text with concepts from a custom dictionary such as [Agrovoc Multilingual Thesaurus](https://agrovoc.fao.org) or [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html).

 We build a Docker image to create the execution environment for the [Python Concept Recognition Library](https://github.com/twktheainur/pyclinrec) and access the functionality through a web application similar to other annotation Dockers, e.g. `dbpedia-spotlight` or `entity-fishing`.

-NOTE: we forked the library from its original repository for consistency reasons.
-The forked repository is located [here](https://github.com/issa-project/pyclinrec).

 - to build the image and initialize pyclinrec container invoke [install-pyclinrec.sh](pyclinrec/install-pyclinrec.sh) script.